-The word Pentecost comes from the Ancient Greek pentếkosta which means “the fiftieth day”.
-The Pentecost is a Christian feast taking place fifty days after Easter.
+The word Pentecost comes from the Ancient Greek pentếkosta, which means “the fiftieth day”.
+Pentecost is a Christian feast taking place fifty days after Easter.
 It celebrates the descent of the Holy Spirit upon the Apostles.
-Pentecost day in France ends the Easter celebrations which last seven weeks.
+Pentecost day in France ends the Easter celebrations, which last seven weeks.

 The origins of Pentecost Day in France

-In order to better understand this important celebration, it is interesting to look at the verses of the Acts of the Apostles which tell of the Ascension of Jesus:
+To better understand this significant celebration, it is interesting to look at the verses of the Acts of the Apostles, which tell of the Ascension of Jesus:

 9 After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.